-CS Energy submitted that it agrees with GAWB's view that long term customers should obtain a price benefit over short term customers.
+In response to GAWB's initial proposal, CS Energy submitted that it agreed with GAWB's view that long term customers should obtain a price benefit over short term customers.
 However, CS Energy noted that there may be occasions where it is commercially sensible for GAWB (and is therefore beneficial for its other customers) to provide water for a short term project at a price that covers variable costs plus a small margin.